Gigaspaces/fraud-detection-example/README.md

 ===========

 Fraud detection project for credit card authorization.
 The project consists of few modules:
-	common - contains POJOs which are common to the other modules. feeder - create payment transactions.
+* `common` - contains POJOs which are common to the other modules.
+* `feeder` - creates payment transactions.
-	user - contains functionality for payment validation. vendor - contains functionality for vendor validation.
+* `user` - contains functionality for payment validation.
+* `vendor` - contains functionality for vendor validation.

 Requirements
 ============